-| | |
+| | | |

 March Is Here

-March steps lightly, unbound by winter's last breath,
+March steps lightly, winter's breath gone,

-A painter with hues of budding green and sky's endless depth.
+A painter of green, sky's endless dawn.

-Bare branches, once stoic in frost, now hint at life anew,
+Bare branches hint at life anew,

-The air, crisp and eager, carries the promise of renewal,
+Crisp air carries promise of renewal,

-In corners of gardens, where snow once laid claim,
+In gardens where snow once laid,

-Sprouts of hope push through earth, unnamed.
+Sprouts of hope push through, unnamed.

-March's hand guides them, in patience and care,
+March's hand guides with care,

-Marking beginnings, in the cool, fresh air.
+Marking beginnings in cool, fresh air.

 Early spring flowers pushing through the snow-covered ground